PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

       ``options`` optional parameter added

     Adds a rate-limiting rule for the ratio of cache-misses responses over the total number of responses for a given client.
-    A minimum global cache-hit ratio has to specified to prevent false-positive when the cache is empty.
+    A minimum global cache-hit ratio has to be specified to prevent false-positive when the cache is empty.

     :param float ratio: Ratio of cache-miss responses per second over the total number of responses for this client to exceed
     :param int seconds: Number of seconds the ratio has been exceeded